Silk is a delicate protein fibre like your hair, a good rule of thumb is to treat your silks like you would your locks.

-Like our label says, when it comes to washing your silk leaving it to the experts at the dry cleaners is the absolute best way to extend the life of your silk and keep its subtle lustre and delicate hand feel (especially if we’re talking stains).
-However, if you ever find yourself in a jam or want an at home way to freshen your silk, then here is how you can safely hand wash your favourite pieces.
+Like our label says, when it comes to washing your silk leaving it to the experts at the dry cleaners is the absolute best way to extend the life of your silk and keep its subtle lustre and delicate hand feel.
+However, if you ever find yourself in a jam then we have some quick and dirty tricks until you can see Dr. Dry-Clean.

-You’ll want to make sure to do colours separately and read the detergent label before using it on your silk.
+For a quick fix silk can be safely hand washed at home.
+First things first is to make sure to do colours separately and read the detergent label before using it on your silk.
 Words like “suitable for silk” and “delicates” are your best friends when it comes to washing silk by hand.
-Bleach will damage your silk’s fibres so it’s always a big no.
+Bleach will damage your silk’s fibres so it’s always a big no no.

-To help keep its hydrated feel, use a fabric conditioner in the final rinse (or even a small amount of hair conditioner).
+- Use fabric conditioner in the final rinse (or even a small amount of hair conditioner to help keep its hydrated feel).

-Most wrinkles in silk can simply be steamed out, but not everyone owns a steamer.
-A great steamer hack is to hang your silk in the bathroom and let it steam while you take a hot shower.
+Most wrinkles in silk can be simply steamed out, but hey-oh not everyone owns a steamer.
+So a great steamer hack is to hang your silk in the bathroom and let the steam hit it while you take a hot shower (talk about productive).

-- Flip your garments inside out and set the iron to low heat (or the silk setting).
+- Flip your garments inside out and iron on low heat on the wrong side up.

-- Do not spray or wet silk while ironing, you may get water-stains.
+- Do not spray or wet silk while ironing, it’ll make water-stains.

 Hanging and Storing

-To avoid ironing, the best solution for your silk is to store it by hanging it in a cool dry place.
+To avoid ironing the best solution for your silk is to store your it by hanging it in a cool dry place.
 Silk creases so it’s best not to fold or leave it bunched up for long.
-If you’re storing your silk for a long period of time then make sure it’s clean and stored in a breathable fabric bag (avoid plastic ones because they lock in moisture).
-Another tip for long term storing is to store your silk away from the sun to avoid fading the colour and weakening the fibre.
-Silk is a protein, this means it can attract moths so, if you add a natural moth repellent into the bag your silk will be sure to thank you.
+If you’re storing your silk for a longer stint then make sure the garment is clean and stored in a breathable fabric bag (avoid plastic ones because they lock in moisture).
+Keep it away from the sun because as much as you love it your silk doesn’t, and it’ll fade the colour and weaken the fibre.
+Because silk is a protein, it can attract moths so if you add a natural moth repellant into the bag your silk will thank you.